Barbara Walters, Psychics, and Public Ridicule

 I think maybe Barbara Walters owes “dangerous” psychic James Van Praagh an apology, but that’s mostly because—as an empath—I’ve worn Van Praagh’s shoes.
 I know what it’s like to be ridiculed for sending someone to get medical help.

-If you’re not familiar with, it happened on Barbara Walter’s TV show, The View, which hosted James Van Praagh of The Ghost Whisperer.
+If you’re not familiar with the inciting incident, it happened on Barbara Walter’s TV show, The View, which hosted James Van Praagh of The Ghost Whisperer.
 The well-known psychic was there to promote a new book in the summer of 2008, and he privately warned Barbara Walters of a potential medical issue, which concerned him.
 He could have done a little showboating and announced it publicly for the publicity and sensationalism of it, but to his credit, he didn’t.
 To his surprise, Barbara Walters announced on a later show, when he wasn’t present to defend himself or their personal conversation, that she’d seen a doctor, that she was “absolutely normal,” and then ridiculed him as “dangerous.”
 He was denounced over the Internet as a fraud.

 Fast forward to May 2010 and Barbara Walters announced upcoming heart surgery.
 That may seem like a vindication of the psychic but, as always, skeptics found something else to use as supporting evidence of fraud—his prediction hadn’t been dead on with the diagnosis.
 He’d warned her of bad blood around the heart and white blood cells.